dpister/Mini-Projects/README.md

 # Mini-Projects

 Here are some mini projects I've made.
-Some require pygame.
+Pygame is required.
+Install Pygame with `pip install pygame`